yakshG/finding-keys-ue5/README.md

 5. Open `FindingKeys.sln` in your IDE and build the solution (Development Editor configuration).
 6. Launch the project from your IDE or double-click the `.uproject` file.

-Generate Visual Studio project files, then build from your IDE to open the project.

 ## Post Mortem
 Steam session joining consistently failed silently in UE5.5 - sessions were found correctly, but the join call succeeded internally without the client ever travelling.
-Fixed by switching to the Steam Sockets plugin (`SteamSockectsNetDriver`) and adding the required session settings during discovery, which the client needs to resolve the connection string.
+Fixed by switching to the Steam Sockets plugin (`SteamSocketsNetDriver`) and adding the required session settings during discovery, which the client needs to resolve the connection string.

 ## Status
 Release on [itch.io](https://billawatts.itch.io/finding-keys).